jquery/learn.jquery.com/page/events.md

 	]
 }</script>

 jQuery provides simple methods for attaching event handlers to selections.
 When an event occurs, the provided function is executed.
-Inside the function, `this` refers to the element that was clicked.
+Inside the function, `this` refers to the DOM element that initiated the event.

 For details on jQuery events, visit the [Events documentation on api.jquery.com](http://api.jquery.com/category/events/).